lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Ordinary, frequently occurring.
 "Giraffes have long necks, which is common for the species."

 compare
 : Note similarities and differences.
-"Let's compare these two backpacks."
+"Let’s compare these two backpacks."

 complex
 : Complicated, with many parts.
 "Building a robot is a complex process."